PotcFdk/youtube-sync/README.md

 # youtube-sync
-Script for keeping an up-to-date offline mirror of a YouTube channel or playlist.
+Script for maintaining an up-to-date offline mirror of a YouTube channel or playlist.
 Uses [youtube-dl](https://github.com/rg3/youtube-dl/) for interacting with YouTube.

 ### What can this script do that youtube-dl can't?